frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

 # Streams {#Streams}

 Stream ID values start at 1.
-The value 0 is reserved to indicate within the new short header (see {{Header-Protection}}) that no stream frame is packed within the payload.
+We reserve the value 0 to indicate within the new short header (see {{Header-Protection}}) that no stream frame is packed within the encrypted payload.

 # Frame Formats